Lucid Trading FAQ: 50+ Questions Answered

 Can you scale into positions during evaluation?

-Yes, scaling into positions and dollar-cost averaging are fully permitted during evaluation.
+Yes, scaling into positions and dollar-cost averaging are fully permitted during evaluation for both programs.
 You can build positions gradually across multiple entries rather than committing full size immediately.
 For example, enter 1 ES contract at 4,500, add another at 4,497, another at 4,494âaveraging down to improve entry price.
 However, Lucid strongly discourages martingaling (continuously doubling position sizes on losing trades hoping for recovery), as this escalates risk exponentially and often leads to Max Loss Limit violations before recovery occurs.

 Are there consistency rules during evaluation?